jhuenges/highcharts-demo/README.md

 highcharts-demo
 ===============

-Examples for the Meteor-Highcharts package by MaazAli
+Examples for the [Meteor-Highcharts](https://github.com/MaazAli/Meteor-HighCharts) package by MaazAli.

+Feel free to provide feedback and improvements!